Lolrelic12/IOT102-Auto-feeder/readme.md

 - After every build and before running, verify sensor calibrations and **disable the debug flag**.
 Leaving the flag on will make the system runs 4 times as slow.
 - For best sensor readings, all sensors must be powered by the 5v rail from the Arduino.
 - The servo must be connected to the Arduino rail.
-- The pump is to be suppliied by an external power source.
+- The pump is to be supplied by an external power source.
 - Avoid running the pump dry.
 Prolonged pumping without water can damage the pump.
 - The JQC-3FF-S-Z is a low level trigger relay.
 As such, its controls are inverted.